FAIMER logo

 United States

-Dr. Furman is a former member of the Executive Board of the Association of Standardized Patient Educators (ASPE), an organization supporting the use of standardized patients in health professions education.
+Dr. Furman is a former member of the Executive Board of the Association of Standardized Patient Educators, an organization supporting the use of standardized patients in health professions education.
+Her expertise includes simulation methodology with standardized participants, interprofessional education, and communication skills.

 James A. Hallock, M.D.